-Living on the Texas Gulf Coast all of my life, I am very familiar with not only the devastation flooding can cause but also the many health concerns that can arise after severe flooding.
+Living on the Texas Gulf Coast all of my life, I am very familiar with the devastation flooding can cause and the many health concerns that can arise after severe flooding.
 The importance of taking care of your health, both during and after a flood, is paramount.

 After a powerful weather situation or disaster, most people aren’t thinking about how they can avoid health concerns, especially after a flood.
 It’s often forgotten that floodwaters are often highly toxic and contaminated.
-Floodwaters may contain harmful toxins such as pesticides, petroleum products, toxic chemicals, and sewage, all of which can cause a number of health concerns.
+Floodwaters may contain harmful toxins such as pesticides, petroleum products, toxic chemicals, and sewage, all of which can cause many health concerns.

 “During a flood, always take precautions while cleaning:

 wear gloves, masks, boots and goggles.
 If you are aware of

 a cut on your body, place waterproof adhesives over your

 skin for protection and be aware that any swelling or redness